-Charging your GPS SmartSole is very easy!
+Charging your GPS SmartSole is very easy with our GPS tracker charger pad!
 Simply place the SmartSole® on the inductive charging pad, which is included with your order.
 Align the SmartSole® so the charging symbol on the bottom of the insole is on the center of the charging pad, and adjust the SmartSole™ until the status light is solid blue and the charging pad beeps.

 It takes two to four hours to fully charge your GPS SmartSole®.
 We recommend charging your SmartSole® daily, in the same manner as a smartphone or tablet.
 On average, GPS SmartSole can last between 1-2 days on a single charge.
 Individual, actual use may vary between 18 – 48 hours per charge.
 Continuous motion, long drives, and areas of poor 2G connectivity may drain the battery more rapidly.
 Just like your cell phone…